wch/SendText/README.md

 # SendText for Sublime Text 2

 This package sends text to a terminal (or other program).
-If text is selected, it will send the selection to the terminal when you press cmd-Enter; if no text is selected, it will send the current line to the terminal and move the cursor to the next line.
+If text is selected, it will send the selection to the terminal when you press cmd-Enter (Mac) or ctrl-Enter (Linux/Windows); if no text is selected, it will send the current line to the terminal and move the cursor to the next line.
+This is very useful for coding in interpreted languages.

-This presently works with:
+SendText presently works with:

-* Terminal.app on Mac OS X
+* Terminal.app on Mac OS X. SendText will send the text to the most recently active Terminal window.
-* iTerm on Mac OS X
+* iTerm on Mac OS X. SendText will send the text to the most recently iTerm window.
-* tmux on any platform (Linux and Mac OS X)
+* tmux on any platform (Linux and Mac OS X). tmux is a terminal multiplexer (like GNU screen) which you can start in any terminal emulator.
+SendText will send the text to the most recently active tmux session.

-Presently it just uses the topmost window/terminal for all of these options.
 Hopefully in the future it will also be possible to do the following:

 * Attach a Sublime Text view to a particular terminal window.